RebelTechnology/OpenWareLab/Faust/README.md

 ## Trivial patch

-Simplest patch in Faust would look like this:
+Simplest patch in FAUST would look like this:

 ```
 process = _;